Magnet Fishing For Beginners

 Magnet fishing is a form of treasure hunting, using a powerful magnet attached to a rope you retrieve metal items from bodies of water, usually riverbeds.

-It is believed that magnet fishing was born when boaters would use magnets to try and recover lost keys from the water and has been adapted since then.
+It is believed that the hobby was born when boaters would use magnets to try and recover lost keys from the water and has been adapted since then.

 Rugby player, James Haskell, is a keen magnet fisherman and I believe responsible for the increasing popularity of the hobby after featuring in a TV documentary.